diqidoq/lars/LETTER_TO_HYDROGEN.md

     + Sometimes it says you are logged in, sometimes not.
     + Links are dead and docs are far outdated.
     + The forum activity is low because the forum lacks many useful additions.
-    + The website ad forum is damn sloooow.
+    + The website and especially the forum is damn slow.
+Do you need server resources?
+We maybe can help.
-    + The input forms act weird.
-DId you know that?
-This is like 90's.
+    + The input forms act weird and feel broken.
+Sended forms often didn't get viewed (forum).
     + Why not making a hard cut here and start a new fresh Drupal 8 installation with a modern Bootstrap or whatever mobile first design
     + Users and forum posts etc can be synchronized or copied via feed import or migration modules
   4. Broken features (testing env: Debian 9 LXDE, Hydrogen 0.9.7 and compiled from source)